harshdeep1230/Assignment_2/README.md

 ### Development experience

 With Version A, it was as if writing regular Python but with an additional requirement that the orchestrator code must be replay-safe.
 With this rule learned in mind, the remainder should be easy to understand: `validate_expense_activity` and `send_notification_activity` are simple functions; the entire state machine is contained in a single file.
 In Version B, the interesting code was removed from Python.
 Constructing the Condition/Switch/timeout logic required using Workflow Definition Language expressions  and thinking about the shapes  of the connectors' inputs and outputs instead of a debugger.
-There is a "save and rerun" loop for iterating on function_app.py, and a "re-test a whole run" loop (which is slower per iteration, but faster to get an initial working version) to use when iterating on the Logic App itself: using the save and rerun loop saves you from having to test a whole run each iteration, and using the re-test a whole run loop saves you from having to write the explicit code for an approval-with-timeout pattern.
+There is a "save and rerun" loop for iterating on function_app.py, and a "re-test a whole run" loop  to use when iterating on the Logic App itself: using the save and rerun loop saves you from having to test a whole run each iteration, and using the re-test a whole run loop saves you from having to write the explicit code for an approval-with-timeout pattern.

 ### Testability